Possessing the Canaanites’ Land

-God is always fair, and while it may come to question why He gave the land of the Canaanites to Israel, it is important to understand the full story.
+God is always fair, and while it may be asked, why He gave the land of the Canaanites to Israel, it is important to understand the full story.
 God promised Abraham the land of Canaanites.
 “And I will give unto you, and to your descendants after you, the land in which you are a sojourner, all the land of Canaan, for an everlasting possession; and I will be their God” (Genesis 17:8).

-It was not until the Canaanites had permanently went beyond the point of no return that God expelled them from their land (Lev.
-18:24–28; 1 Kings 14:23, 24; 21:26).
-So, although God had originally chosen Canaan to be the land of the Amorites and other groups that lived there (Deut.
-32:8; Acts 17:26), they lost their legal right to it because of their great wickedness.
+It was not until the Canaanites had permanently went beyond the point of no return that God expelled them from their land (Leviticus 18:24–28; 1 Kings 14:23, 24; 21:26).
+So, although God had originally allowed Canaan to be the land of the Amorites and other groups that lived there (Deuteronomy 32:8; Acts 17:26), they lost their legal right to it because of their great wickedness.

 The same truth applied to God’s people in the land of Israel.
-If they copy the evil practices of these nations, they too would lose their right to their God given land.
-Unfortunately, that is what happened to them eventually (Ex.
-34:24; Deut.
-4:38; 11:23; Joshua 23:5, 9).
+If they would copy the evil practices of these nations, they too would lose their right to their God given land.
+Unfortunately, that is exactly what happened to them eventually (Exodus 34:24; Deuteronomy 4:38; 11:23; Joshua 23:5, 9).
 When they apostatized, they were taken captive to Babylon.
 And later on, they again fell and were finally overcome by the Romans in 70 A.D.

 In His service,